marxio09dio/Airplanes-Crashes-Study/README.md

 ## Acknowledgements

-- Wikipedia for the geolacation data.
+- Wikipedia for the geolocation data.
-- Richard Kebabjian, owner of http://www.planecrashinfo.com/index.html, for the permission of using his data.
+- Richard Kebabjian, owner of http://www.planecrashinfo.com/index.html, for permission to use his data.

 ## Feedback